immobiliare/backstage-plugin-gitlab/docs/migration-guides.md

 yarn add @immobiliarelabs/backstage-plugin-gitlab-backend
 ```

-3. Add the GitLab Filler Processor:
+3. Add the GitLab Filler Processor, this allows auto-filling of the annotations like the project id and slug:

 `packages/backend/src/plugins/catalog.ts`